1976 Australian Tourist Trophy

 The 1976 Australian Tourist Trophy was a motor race staged at the Phillip Island circuit in Victoria, Australia on 21 November 1976.
 It was open to Group A Sports Cars and was recognized by the Confederation of Australian Motor Sport as an Australian national title.
+The race, which was organised by the Phillip Island Auto Racing Club, was the fourteenth Australian Tourist Trophy.
+It also carried the Endeavour Cup title.

-The race, which was the fourteenth Australian Tourist Trophy, was won by Stuart Kostera of Western Australia, driving an Elfin MS7.
+The race was won by Stuart Kostera of Western Australia, driving an Elfin MS7.